nickfox-taterli/imx-yocto-bsp/sources/poky/documentation/ref-manual/images.rst

    development headers and libraries to form a complete standalone SDK and is suitable for development using the target.

--  ``core-image-testmaster``: A "master" image designed to be used for automated runtime testing.
+-  ``core-image-testmaster``: A "controller" image designed to be used for automated runtime testing.
 Provides a "known good" image that is deployed to a separate partition so that you can boot into it and use it to deploy a second image to be tested.
 You can find more